urbanisierung/meetups/2020-01-15-Camunda-Zeebe/README.md

 2. Configuring service tasks with **Zeebe Modeler**
 3. Creating a new **Zeebe Cluster** in the **Cloud**
 4. Preparing cluster:
-  a.
-Adding some worker variables
+   1. Adding some worker variables
-  b.
-Creating a new Client to interact with Zeebe
+   2. Creating a new Client to interact with Zeebe
 5. Using **Zeebe Control** to
-  a.
-Get status information
+   1. Get status information
-  b.
-Deploy a new workflow
+   2. Deploy a new workflow
-  c.
-Start a new instance
+   3. Start a new instance
 6. Using **Operate** to inspect instances

 ## Workflow